dirkju/MemExchange/README.md

-This repository is no longer being maintained.
-All progress has been moved to the .net core version: https://github.com/ThomasVestergaard/MemExchange-dotnetcore
+This repository started out as a fork from https://github.com/ThomasVestergaard/MemExchange which is now https://gitlab.com/ThomasVestergaardFredsted/MemExchange-dotnetcore.

 # MemExchange
 C# in-memory stock exchange.
 Client-Server architecture.